 Chris: Chris has two summaries this month, starting with “I worked a lot and my head hurts.”

 In more detail: “As far as books go, I haven’t had a ton of time for leisure reading, which is frustrating.
 I am finishing up Ring Around the Sun, a science-fiction book by Clifford Simak, and Restless Nights, a translated collection of short stories by Dino Buzzatti.
 I have started reading a bit of The Verse by the Side of the Road: the Story of the Burma-Shave Signs and Jingles by Frank Rowsome Jr. My to-read list is currently about 400 books.

-My mom, also Joan, aka Mommom: Mom and Sarah had a bunch of fun this month with a cupcake-making project.
-Sarah originally asked her if they could make cupcakes with chocolate curls, but those turned out to be a lot more complicated than we thought, so they settled for chocolate shavings.
+My mom, also Joan, aka Mommom: Mom and Ashar had a bunch of fun this month with a cupcake-making project.
+Ashar originally asked her if they could make cupcakes with chocolate curls, but those turned out to be a lot more complicated than we thought, so they settled for chocolate shavings.
 The two un-iced ones they made were for me, because I don’t like icing.
 (I know, weird.)

 Mom also had a group from her church over one evening, went out with friends to movies and meals, and got her doctor to adjust her medications to better keep her asthma in check during allergy season, which has given her more energy.
 She’s also been using an awesome light therapy treatment on her knees that’s helping them out a lot.

 So what’s new with your family this month?
 Drop me a comment!
 I love hearing from all my “blog friends!”